-Particle size and shape parameters can be precisely obtained using Dynamic image analysis (DIA), which provides a feasible method for the in-depth study of particle size and shape distribution.
+Particle size and shape parameters can be precisely obtained using dynamic image analysis (DIA), which provides a feasible method for the in-depth study of particle size and shape.
 When compared to static image analysis (SIA), DIA continuously captures images of the particles during the flow and then analyzes them to determine particle size and shape parameters.
 This analysis measures both suspended and free-falling particles as well as those that are inclined to agglomerate.

 Bettersizer S3 Plus

 2 - 3,500μm(Image System)

 Static image analysis provides high-quality images of a limited number of particles, whereas the dynamic image analysis can analyze many particles in a short time.
 As a result, dynamic image analysis is mainly applicable to the size and shape analysis of oversize particles, and it has the following characteristics:

 1. Easier operation and lower susceptibility to human errors

 Four steps to determing the particle shape and size by DIA: